jayflo/avro-map/README.md

 }
 ```

-when the traversal encounters a string reference to `A.B.C`, the above object will be retrieved and passed to the mapping callback.
+Essentially, you can traverse an AVRO schema:

+1. With no traversal logic
+2. As if all (String) name references (e.g. `A.B.C`) have been replaced by their (Object) definition.

  This will allow you to easily transform the schema into data structures that may be easier to work with.  **Name resolution follows all the same rules as defined by the AVRO specification**.

 # Install/Support